-A research article published in May 2019 (from the December 2018 issue, don’t ask) in History of the Human Sciences: “Babbage among the insurers: big nineteenth-century data and the public interest,” 31: 5 (129-153) (or OA pre-print here.)
+A research article published in May 2019 (from the December 2018 issue, don’t ask) in History of the Human Sciences, “Babbage among the insurers: big nineteenth-century data and the public interest,” 31: 5 (129-153) (or OA pre-print here.)

 ‘Penty against the machine: the enigma of technology in British political thought’, a paper delivered at the ANR colloquium ‘Technologies et socialismes: théories, imaginaires, pratiques au XIXe siècle’ at the Université de Bourgogne, Dijon, June 2013.